 Despite its promising performance, there is still room for us to further enhance our method.
-To trade accuracy for efficiency, we perform our image segmentation experiments on image patches instead of pixels, as was done in [4, 3, 6].
+To trade accuracy for efficiency, we perform our image segmentation experiments on image patches instead of pixels, as was done in [8, 7, 10].
 As a consequence, the segmentation results are relatively crude compared with human segmentation results.
-Although some approximation methods have been proposed [5], we can look for even more efficient approximation methods for specific clustering tasks.
-Recently, Fowlkes et al. [7] proposed an approximation technique based on sampling to alleviate the computational burden of spectral grouping.
+Although some approximation methods have been proposed [9], we can look for even more efficient approximation methods for specific clustering tasks.
+Recently, Fowlkes et al. [11] proposed an approximation technique based on sampling to alleviate the computational burden of spectral grouping.
+The more recent work by Ouimet and Bengio [21] using greedy approximation shows even better performance than randomly sampling or simply using the Nyström method to generalize the sample points.
 Inspired by their ideas, one possible extension is to explore the possibility of solving the segmentation problem for a small subset of pixels first and then extrapolating this solution to the full set of pixels in the image.
-Moreover, image segmentation methods typically make use of combined features, including color, brightness and texture, in patch or gradient forms [8].
+Moreover, image segmentation methods typically make use of combined features, including color, brightness and texture, in patch or gradient forms [12].
 We will consider incorporating more feature types into our method to further improve its image segmentation accuracy.